US trademark work, attorney-direct.

 Are you a USPTO-registered attorney?

 Any active member of a US state bar is qualified to represent applicants before the USPTO under 37 C.F.R. § 11.14.
-I am an active member of the California State Bar (CA Bar #279869, licensed since 2011).
+I am an active member of the California Bar (CA Bar #279869, licensed since 2011).
 The USPTO does not require a separate "trademark attorney" license; state bar admission is the qualification.

-Do you work with non-California clients?
+Do you work with non-California and foreign clients?